Full Nara Day Trip Itinerary (Beyond Just Deer)

 Watch the famous mochi rice cake making and pounding at Nakatanidou Shop.

-They do mochi demonstrations 10-15 times a day.
+They do mochi demonstrations 10-15 times a day (which I unfortunately missed).

 The mochi is soft and some of the best mochi I’ve eaten.
 Each mochi costs 180 yen (about $1 USD).